-Research says that intake of fructose sugar for a more extended period is associated with the disruption of gut microbes.
+Research says that the intake of fructose sugar for a more extended period is associated with the disruption of gut microbes.
 This disruption can lead to other sorts of hormonal imbalances and digestive problems.

 Therefore, minimizing the intake of sugars, especially refined sugars, is necessary to balance hormones naturally.
 The best way to replace these carbohydrates is to switch to fruits.
-Fruits are a rich source of multivitamins and essential.
+Fruits are a rich source of multivitamins and are essential.
 These sugars are natural with a glycemic index and beneficial for overall health.